 The best way to protect yourself and your loved ones is by wearing protective eyewear for all activities that pose an eye health risk — from sports and water gun fights to lightsaber tournaments and science experiments.
 And, of course, this also implies any type of home-improvement project that involves small particles like grass, saw dust or metal flying into your eye.

 Sunglasses are more than just a fashion accessory to enhance your look.
 They shield your eyes from the sun’s harmful UV rays, which can damage your vision and lead to serious eye diseases like cataracts and macular degeneration.

 Now you have an even better excuse to go out and buy yourself the new pair of shades you’ve been dreaming about.
 Just make sure they offer 100% UV protection.

 Wear your new sunglasses all year round, even on cloudy and snowy days, because the sun’s UV rays can penetrate the clouds and reflect off the snow-covered ground, doubling your exposure.

 If you’ve been thinking about quitting, now’s the time!
 Smoking is not only dangerous for your overall health, it increases your risk for sight-threatening eye diseases like glaucoma, diabetic retinopathy, age-related macular degeneration and cataracts.

 So, for the sake of your vision and overall health, take the first steps toward kicking your smoking habit.

 In honor of National Save Your Vision Month, why not try some of these vision-saving habits that can help you keep your eyes and vision healthy for a lifetime.
 Your future self will thank you.

 Interested in learning more about how you can protect your eyes and vision?
-Contact Dr. Hopkins & Associates Optometry in Niagara-on-the-Lake today to schedule an appointment.
+Contact Dr. Hopkins & Associates Optometry in Niagara-on-the-Lake or St. Catharines today to schedule an appointment.
 We'll be happy to answer any of your questions and to offer you the best possible eye care.